ddeutils/ddeutil-observe/README.md

 # Observe Web App

-The **Observation Web App** project was created for easy to make a observation web application that getting log, or trigger status from any data framework formats and endpoint APIs.
+The **Lightweight observation web application** project was created for easy to make a observation web application that getting log, or trigger status from any data framework formats and endpoint APIs, it project will focus on the `ddeutil-workflow` data orchestration tool.

-This web server engine use [fastHTML](https://about.fastht.ml/)
+This web application server use [fastHTML](https://about.fastht.ml/) package for any frontend page.

 > [!WARNING]
 > This project is the best fit with `ddeutil-workflow` package.
 The first propose